hay/hay/europeana/notes.md

     * Even the museum's website's license terms state that use is restricted.
 The Australian museum was not aware that their content was not re-usable.
 * Linked data
     > Happy datasets are all alike, every unhappy dataset is unhappy in its own way.
+    .
     > Similar datasets that are not interoperable are digital dual-gauge railways.
+    .
-    * *Digital content that technially or legally can't be integrated is useless*
+    * **Digital content that technially or legally can't be integrated is useless**
     * If Europeana content would be available it would be used much more

-### Cultural sector and Wikimedia are doing the same thing, for the same reason, for the same people, in the same medium. **Let's do it together**
+### Cultural sector and Wikimedia are doing the same thing, for the same reason, for the same people, in the same medium.
+Let's do it together!